Several fitness functions and entanglement gates in quantum kernel generation: Support Vector Machine with Quantum Kernels

 \subsection{Quantum kernel method}

-In the context of quantum computing, the Quantum Kernel Estimator detailed in \cite{HCT19} presents effective strategies for crafting a quantum SVM and, specifically, the Quantum Variational Classifier. \cite{HCT19} achieves this by encoding data within the quantum state space through a quantum feature map.
+In the context of quantum computing, the Quantum Kernel Estimator detailed in \cite{HCT19} presents effective strategies for constructing a quantum SVM.
+A significant challenge in quantum machine learning lies in the effective encoding of classical information into quantum states for quantum computing. \cite{HCT19} achieves this by encoding data within the quantum state space through a quantum feature map.
 The choice of the feature map is a pivotal decision, often contingent on the characteristics of the dataset to be classified.
 It is worth noting that the feature map's significance extends beyond utilizing quantum state space as a feature space; it also involves the manner in which data is mapped into this high-dimensional space.